 • the liquidation will be publically advertised in the Gazette, a journal of public record

 • assets are realised (sold) and distributed to creditors in order of priority.
-Remaining funds are distributed to shareholders, as dividends
+The remaining funds are distributed to shareholders as dividends

 • business debts are written off (except those ‘personally guaranteed‘)